 - 1. As proof that the examination has been passed, a certificate is awarded by the examination board after the Executive Board of the Erasmus University or the mandated officer has declared that the procedural requirements that apply to the issue of the certificate have been met. - 2.
 One certificate shall be awarded for each programme. - 3.
-The grade list that comprises part of the certificate lists the components corresponding to the examination. - 4.
+The grade list that comprises part of the certificate lists the components corresponding to the examination.
+For the master program in EMPO, the courses belonging to the examination components are listed. - 4.
 The examination board adds an English-language diploma supplement to the certificate that conforms to the agreed-upon European standard format. - 5.
 The certificate, the grade list and the diploma supplement will be signed by the chair of the examination board. - 6.
 The procedure for applying for a certificate is given in the digital learning environment.
 On behalf of the examination board, the Examination Administration issues the certificate, the related grade list and the supplement to the student in person, unless the student opts for the plenary diploma ceremony. - 7.
 Students who have passed more than one test but who cannot be awarded a certificate may ask the examination board to issue a statement mentioning in any event the examinations that have been passed.
 This statement concerning the study results that have been obtained is issued by Examination Administration on behalf of the examination board.
+Students in the master program in EMPO are exempted from this possibility, with the exception of the overview of courses of examination part master-1, if the portfolio assessment on the examination part in question, as described in Article 17, paragraph 2, is at least sufficient.